 Occasionally clog-causing items (for example, personal hygiene products or thick wads of toilet paper) can make their way into the trap.
 You might be able to remove the clog by plunging with a flanged toilet plunger or snaking with a toilet auger.
 Otherwise, you’ll need a professional plumber to take care of the problem.

 If your home has more than one toilet that keeps clogging up, the origin could be in your main sewer lines.
 Sewer line clogs might be caused by the buildup of toilet paper, waste material, and those nasty non-flushables — or even by tree roots poking into the line.
 This problem is too complex for DIY repair; call a reliable plumbing company for sewer line repairs.

 Unless it’s ancient, your home plumbing system is equipped with roof vents.
 These funnel fresh air into the plumbing system to ward off air pressure imbalances, which might interfere with the flow of your drain lines.

 The toilet plumbing vent should be regularly cleared with a good hard spray from your garden hose.
 This will remove leaves, pine needles, twigs, or nests built by rodents or birds — all potential reasons why a toilet might clog too easily.

 Defined as water with a high content of dissolved calcium and magnesium, hard water leaves mineral deposits on almost everything it touches… including your toilet drain line.
 Given enough time, the sediment will narrow the pipe openings and restrict water flow.
 This is yet another cause of toilet clogging.

 Experienced professional drain cleaning services can solve the problem.
-However, to avoid this syndrome in future, the installation of a whole home water softener is a great solution.
+However, to avoid this syndrome in future, the installation of a whole home water softener or water filter system is a great solution.